michaeldgraham/graphql-workspaces/packages/cli/README.md

-# @graphql-workspaces/cli
+# GraphQL Workspaces
-A CLI for GQL Workflow.
+This module is a CLI for GraphQL workflow.
 ## Motivation
 When a GraphQL schema grows enough to motivate distributing its type definitions into separate files, one might find themselves writing scripts to merge a directory containing them into a single file or variable.
 The merged schema can then be provided to a server to start and test the API.